 Because of the high demand of the program, the timing of all applications for The Sage ABA & Autism programs shall be governed by these procedures.
-The ABA & Autism M.S. and ABA Certificate program commence in the fall and spring of each year.
+The ABA & Autism M.S. program commences in the fall and spring of each year.
 Sage is currently accepting seventy-five (75) students into the ABA & Autism program and fifteen (15) students into the ABA Certificate program each fall and each spring.

 - ABA Certificate applicants should visit the Behavior Analysis Certification Board (BACB) website to apply for degree approval.
 Students must have a master’s degree in a related field, and this approval must come from the BACB.
 Sage cannot make any exceptions.
 Sage is not responsible for seeking this approval, and Sage is not responsible for non-compliance.